-The purpose of this policy is to create and enforce all guidelines and procedures for the travel-related expenses of UNB employee for business purposes.
+The purpose of this policy is to create and enforce all guidelines and procedures for the travel-related expenses of UNB employees for business purposes.
 It is this policy's intent to ensure that employees who travel on behalf of UNB business are reimbursed for reasonable travel expenses.
 This policy is also meant to ensure the fair and equitable treatment of employees by preventing the loss of personal financial funds, as well as protecting UNB from abuse of organizational funding or business-related travel.

-- All staff travel must be authorized by the department managers, or Band Administrator or Director of External Relations and travel for the Band Administrator must be approved by Chief and Council. - 2) Employees who are required to travel on UNB business must be appropriately insured, and will be granted allowances for expenses incurred, at the rates established from time to time by Chief and Council. - 3) Staff who are required by the UNB to use their own vehicle in the performance of their duties will be reimbursed for mileage at the rate established by the Chief and Council (See Appendix A) and for any increase to insurance costs (with proof they have been paid) for premiums to cover business use of personal vehicle. - 4) The employee must travel by the most direct route and must travel via public transportation and only economy class shall apply. - a.
-The equivalent airfare, if it is the lesser, will be paid if a traveler chooses to utilize other modes of transportation. - b. the most economical method of travel must be chosen and that reimbursement for that mode of transportation will be provided. - 5) An employee planning an out of town trip will be required to submit: - a.
+- 1) All staff travel must be authorized by the department managers, or Band Administrator; travel for the Band Administrator must be approved by Chief and Council. - 2) Employees who are required to travel on UNB business must be appropriately insured, and will be granted allowances for expenses incurred, at the rates established from time to time by Chief and Council. - 3) Staff who are required by the UNB to use their own vehicle in the performance of their duties will be reimbursed for mileage at the rate established by the Federal Government set rate protocols for premiums to cover business use of personal vehicles. - 4) The employee must travel by the most direct route and must travel via public transportation and only economy class shall apply. - a.
+The equivalent airfare, if it is the lesser, will be paid if a traveler chooses to utilize other modes of transportation. - b. the most economical method of travel must be chosen and reimbursement for that mode of transportation will be provided. - 5) An employee planning an out-of-town trip will be required to submit: - a.
 Request for Travel Authorization form itemizing estimates for accommodation, transportation, meals, incidentals, etc. - b.
 Travel Expense Report form confirming actual travel expenses with supporting invoices/receipts attached.
 Failure to complete the Travel Expense Report could cause future requests to be delayed/denied.
 Failure to submit a Travel Expense Report within 30 days of expenditure could cause future travel requests to be delayed/denied.